Social Media Search

 Confront the catfisher

-If the catfisher is caught on early stages or the lies are not too serious, you may consider confronting the catfisher.
+If the catfisher is caught in the early stages or the lies are not too serious, you may consider confronting the catfisher.
 Again if you sense any danger, just cut all the connections with this person.
 But if you want to let the catfisher know that you find out the truth, you can leave hints and stop talking with them.

 Although things are getting back on track now that we have vaccines, new social norms still make meeting new people in real life a lot harder than pre-pandemic.
 Tinder is a great place to build connections, but we need to do it safely and be cautious of catfishing.